Table of Contents

 - Estuaries with their wetlands, creeks, lagoons, mangroves and sea-grass beds are rich in natural resources including fisheries.

-- The banks of estuarine channels form a favored location for human settlements, which use the estuaries for fishing and commerce, but nowadays also for dumping civic and industrial waste.
+- The banks of estuarine channels form a favoured location for human settlements, which use the estuaries for fishing and commerce but nowadays also for dumping civic and industrial waste.

 Differences between Lagoon and Estuary